openlibhums/memory-alpha/content/pages/support/article-management/article-sections.md

 # Article sections

 Sections (article types) are ways of grouping articles by their content type, e.g. "Research articles" or "Reviews".
-You can create custom sections through the Section manager on on the Manager dashboard and configure their settings.
+You can create custom sections through the Section manager on the Manager dashboard and configure their settings.

 ![" "](../images/manager-sections.png)

 ## Managing sections